prog4biol/pfb2019/setup/local_workstations.md

 __Config__
-1. set .bashprofile to source .bashrc
+1. set .bash_profile to source .bashrc
 2. set up alias in .bashrc for python=python3